-- Files with a .c suffix are interpreted as C source programs and are passed to the C compiler. - Files with a .asm suffix are interpreted as hand-written assembly source files which have to be passed to the assembler. - Files with a .src suffix are interpreted as compiled assembly source files.
+- Files with a .asm suffix are interpreted as hand-written assembly source files which have to be passed to the assembler. - Files with a .src suffix are interpreted as compiled assembly source files.
 They are directly passed to the assembler. - Files with a .lib suffix are interpreted as library files and are passed to the linker. - Files with a .obj suffix are interpreted as object files and are passed to the linker. - Files with a .out suffix are interpreted as linked object files and are passed to the locating phase of the linker.
 The linker accepts only one .out file in the invocation. - An argument with a .1s1 suffix is interpreted as a linker script file and is passed to the linker.